anthony-ndegwa-dev/ServerAdmin/README.md

 Cards can be deleted on individual delete button or by deleting only complete task using button on top right of the main section.

+Alpha Server with 4 undone jobs:
 ![alt text](https://github.com/anthony-ndegwa-dev/ServerAdmin/blob/main/img/ServerAdmin1.png)

+Alpha Server with 2 remaining jobs:
 ![alt text](https://github.com/anthony-ndegwa-dev/ServerAdmin/blob/main/img/ServerAdmin2.png)